Bushmeat: Affected wildlife species

 Globally, more than 1,000 animal species are estimated to be affected by hunting for bushmeat.

-Bushmeat hunters use mostly leg-hold snare traps to catch any wildlife, but prefer to kill large species, as these provide a greater amount of meat than small species.
+Bushmeat hunters use mostly leg-hold snare traps to catch any wildlife, but prefer to kill large species, as these provide a greater amount of meat.

 The volume of the bushmeat trade in West and Central Africa was estimated at 1-5 e6t per year at the turn of the 21st century.
 In 2002, it was estimated that species weighing more than 10 kg contribute 177.7 ± 358.4 kg/km2 of meat per year to the bushmeat extracted in the Congo Basin, based on 24 individuals.
 Species weighing less than 10 kg were estimated to contribute 35.4 ± 72.2 kg/km2, also based on 24 individuals.
 Bushmeat extraction in the Amazon rainforest was estimated to be much lower, at 3.69 ± 3.9 kg/km2 in the case of species weighing more than 10 kg and 0.6 ± 0.9 kg/km2 in the case of species weighing less than 10 kg, based on 3 individuals.